Uber backers NEA, Menlo Ventures raise large venture funds

 NEA partners approved the first investment from the $350 million Opportunity Fund on Monday, Sandell said, declining to disclose the target company.

 The firm is known for investments in technology, health care and energy.
-Its last flagship fund, NEA XIV, totaled $2.59 billion in 2012.
+Its last flagship fund, NEA XIV, totalled $2.59 billion in 2012.

 NEA XV grew beyond that in part because of investor demand and in part because an internal analysis of much cash each investment partner could individually deploy indicated they should work with a larger sum, Sandell said.